gradio-app/toolsets/README.md

 ## Features

-- **MCP Server Aggregation**: Combine tools from multiple Gradio Spaces and MCP servers and expose all aggregated tools through a single MCP endpoint
+- **MCP Server Aggregation**: Combine tools from multiple Gradio Spaces and MCP servers and expose all aggregated tools through a single MCP endpoint.
+- **Free hosting on Hugging Face Spaces**: A Toolset itself is _also_ a Gradio application, so you can host it for free on [Hugging Face Spaces](https://huggingface.co/spaces/)
 - **Gradio Interface**: Built-in UI for testing and exploring available tools
 - **Deferred Tool Loading**: Use semantic search to discover and load tools on-demand.
 This is useful when you have 100s of tools or more as it can save the context length of your model.